-The gist: While disgraced former City Marshal Brian Pope was saying his good-byes to his family this morning ahead of reporting to the Lafayette Parish jail to begin serving his year-long sentence, his attorney was back in court maneuvering for more special treatment.
+The gist: While disgraced former City Marshal Brian Pope was saying his good-byes to his family this morning ahead of reporting to the Lafayette Parish jail to begin serving his year-long sentence for malfeasance in office, his attorney was back in court maneuvering for more special treatment.

 The gist: This is it — barring any special meetings — the last-ever meeting of the Lafayette City-Parish Council.
 Wasting no political opportunity, the agenda is chocked full of hot-button items.